Math & Music – Harmony & Counterpoint*

 Speaking of humanity, most people forget or fail to realize that the rules, definitions, patterns, and conclusions that we dub “Math” came from actual human beings.
 When possible, I try to engage students with math through its history.
 Very clever people all over the world have been doing math for thousands of years before things like Algebra or even our number system occurred to them.
 Schools dump hundreds of generations of difficult conclusions onto the heads of our students as nothing more than a load of obvious “facts”.
 Routine tasks for middle school math students such as: “find the slope of this line” are as recent as the 1600’s.
 Calculus is a little over 2 centuries old.
 Regarding his accomplishments (among them, inventing calculus), Isaac Newton humbly bragged, “If I have seen further, it is by standing on the shoulders of giants.”
 As math educators, we must ensure that our students are aware of the shoulders on which they stand so that they can see even further than the generations of mathematicians before them.

 Many math teachers refute their students’ objections that most of the material is irrelevant or useless.
 That the material presented as math is largely a bunch of conclusions to be memorized, I agree with them!
 If students were never interested in the process of discovering these patterns, they will quickly forget these conclusions as adults and never give them a second thought.
 If, on the other hand, students gain an appreciation and an understanding of the process of arriving at these conclusions, they will stick with them forever.
-A calculator today can do the quadratic equation.
-It is much more important that a student appreciates why there must be a quadratic equation and what it means.
+A calculator today can solve quadratic equations.
+It is much more important that a student appreciates why there must be a quadratic formula in the first place and what it means.

 One of the ways in which students can be persuaded to “play” with math is through puzzles.
 I have been studying and collecting puzzles of several varieties for longer than I have been teaching math.
 Puzzles require of a solver the same sorts of patience, mental abstractions, and organization of thoughts that mathematics demands.
 Helping students with puzzles makes them better problem-solvers, which in turn makes them better math students.

 As with the teaching of any subject, the interests of the student must guide the study.
 Some people may need to approach math as a tinkerer: simply learning how to use it for the time being and figuring out what it all means later.
-Others prefer to approach math philosophically in order to satisfy their ever-present “why” of it all with convincing proof.
+Others prefer to approach math philosophically in order to feed their insatiable “why???” with convincing proof.
 Some people simply enjoy math’s mechanics and rules their own sake.
 Some get whisked away by the applications of math in modeling things in the “real world”.
 Still others get intrigued by the historical human aspect to math and get turned on by thinking about the people who dreamed up these crazy things.
 None of these approaches is “more valid” than another, and different students require one or more of them to really get interested in the subject we drably call Math.